Learning Coulomb Potentials and Beyond with Free Fermions in Continuous Space: Technical Proofs --- Learning Coulomb Potentials

-From there, we calculate the variables defined in \Cref{eq:single-Coulomb-redefinition} and choose four vectors $p_{\mathbf{i}\j}$ so that the linear system of equations is well-conditioned, i.e.~errors propagate linearly.
-This is done in the following addition to the proof of \Cref{thm:single-Coulomb}: First, we estimate the error in which the center of the Coulomb lies approximately by the simple optimization:
+From there, we calculate the variables defined in \Cref{appx-eq:single-Coulomb-redefinition} and choose four vectors $p_{\mathbf{i}\j}$ so that the linear system of equations is well-conditioned, i.e.~errors propagate linearly.
+First, we estimate the error in which the center of the Coulomb lies approximately by the simple optimization:

 which takes a random element as single output if several maxima exist.
-Then, the assumption $\varepsilon\leq\ell\frac{1}{4\sqrt{2}}$ allows us to follow that the Coulomb center lies in the neighborhood
+Then, the assumption $\varepsilon<\Lambda_*\frac{\ell}{4L^2}$ allows us to infer that the Coulomb center lies in the neighborhood